Ieshitva/ieshitva.github.io/_posts/2023-08-01-Take-2-Let's-Start-Over.md

 ![Maldives](/images/Maldives.jpg){:class="img-responsive"}

 I visited Maldives in 2019.
 I described it as a changing experience in my life.
-And here I am again, 4 years older, revisiting the same place and retracing my own footsteps.<br/>
+Now, 4 years older, I'm revisiting the same old place and retracing my own footsteps.<br/>

 For most of my twenties, I had subscribed to a very nihilistic view of life.
 That nothing matters and It’s all going to pass is what spearheaded my actions.
-Consequently, I put in the work but attached no meaning to anything, and as a result, I couldn’t shake this feeling that my life was going by on autopilot.</b>
+Consequently, I put in the work but attached no meaning to anything, and as a result, I couldn’t shake this feeling that my life was going by on autopilot.
+I had achievements, not experiences.</b>

 After getting back to India, I had the luck of collaborating with some of my teachers, whom I hold in high regard, on a research project close to my heart.
 I cleared my medical exams soon after.
 I served during the pandemic.
 I saw the delicate interplay of life and death up close at what I still consider to be a young age.
 Lost a friend to the pandemic.
 Rekindled some friendships that shouldn’t have been let go.
 Worked to progress artificial intelligence in health.
 Got published.
 Got out of a toxic relationship.
 Learnt the intricacies of world finance.
 Learnt a thing or two about music.
 Grew my hair long, then cut it short and now watching them grow grey while I pack and prepare to say goodbye to my homeland.</b>